The opera: a place of intrigue and spectacle that has for centuries been one of the central cultural and social hubs of any moderately urban area.

 Metropolitan Opera House, Philadelphia

-Parts of this hidden gem in the heart of Pennsylvania’s capital were, up until very recently, still only in use by the Holy Ghost Church.
+Parts of this hidden gem in the heart of Philly, up until very recently, still only in use by the Holy Ghost Church.

 The building was erected in 1908, and quickly changed purpose with the times: from an opera house, to a vaudeville and movie theater, a ballroom and a sports venue, until it finally became mostly deserted by the mid-20th century.